We the

 All federal lands shall be relinquished thusly: All

-national parks shall be recategorized as state parks under the direction of the
+national parks shall be considered the property of the respective states in

-property of said tribes and considered independent states.
-All
+tribes and considered independent states.
+All self-governing integrated

 e.